- Always check for updates to the guides, usually listed as a free resource on the host trail website. For example: Mid State Trail Section Updates.

 The preferred route would dip back into Alabama.
 This area is not officially designated as the GET, but hopefully will be soon, and is hike-able as-is.

-Little River Canyon resources include a camping guide, links to trail information, and a map of the area.
+Little River Canyon resources include links to trail information.

 DeSoto State Park Map - Useful if used in conjunction with the Guide for this section.